Shredder (Teenage Mutant Ninja Turtles): Utrom Shredder

 In the finale film Turtles Forever, Ch'rell is freed from his exile by his Shredder counterpart from the 1987 series after his frozen body was teleported off of Mor Gal Tal by the 1980s Shredder and Krang.
 Once Karai showed up upon finding out about Ch'rell's return, Ch'rell then takes over the Technodrome and gains a new, more powerful exo-suit.
 After realigning with a now-mutated Hun, Ch'rell reverse-engineers the mutagen that Hun got to turn a select number of Cyber Foot into Mutant Foot Soldiers and create new Foot Robots that are stronger than the '80s versions.
 The Ch'rell later uses the Technodrome to view alternate dimensions, realizing that there is an entire multiverse of Ninja Turtles.
 Locating the Turtles' source planet, Turtle Prime, Ch'rell vows to eliminate every Ninja Turtle in existence by destroying this dimension.
-The Mirage Turtles, the 1987 Turtles, and the 2003 Turtles team up to defeat Ch'rell, though Karai and Splinter agree that the Shredder will return again as he always does.
+The Mirage Turtles, the 1987 Turtles, and the 2003 Turtles team up to defeat Ch'rell and Ch'rell is ultimately disintegrated by an energy beam as he screams in agony though Karai and Splinter agree that the Shredder will return again as he always does.

 In "Same As It Never Was", Donatello is transported to an alternate future in which the Shredder has succeeded in subjugating Earth.
 By then, Splinter had died protecting his sons and Casey Jones died fighting the Foot Clan.
 Ch'rell also severed Michelangelo's left arm and Raphael's left eye.
 When Donatello leads a final rebellion against the Shredder's fortress, his Foot forces kill Michelangelo while Karai kills Leonardo and Raphael.
 April avenges Leonardo and Raphael by using a rocket launcher on Karai, and the Shredder is killed by Donatello with the Tuneller.

 In "Timing is Everything", Leonardo and Cody Jones are accidentally sent back in time to the aftermath of the Turtles' first battle with the Shredder.
 Later, the Shredder and several Foot ninjas are transported to 2105 but are easily defeated by the Turtles' futuristic technology.

+In the IDW comic series, Ch'rell appears as a separate individual from the Shredder.